 - 7. Adjacent lands are the lands adjacent to an environmental feature within which impacts must be considered and within which the compatibility of the development proposal must be addressed.
 For the purposes of this Official Plan, adjacent lands are defined as all lands within: - a.
-120 metres of the boundary of a provincially significant wetlands that has been evaluated by the Lakehead Region Conservation Authority; - 50 metres from the boundary of a Provincially or Regionally Significant Area of Natural and Scientific Interest (ANSI): - c.
-50 metres of a significant habitat of any endangered or threatened species and, where scientific data has determined a different setback, the greater of the two will be required; and, - d.
-30 metres from the boundary of a fish habitat area. - 8.
+120 metres of the boundary of a provincially significant wetland; - 50 metres from the boundary of a Significant Area of Natural and Scientific Interest (ANSI) earth science; - c.
+120 metres of the boundary of a Significant area of Natural and Scientific Interest (ANSI) life science: - d.
+120m of significant wildlife habitat; - e. e.
+120m of significant woodlands; and, 120 metres of a fish habitat. - 8.
 No development or site alteration shall be permitted on these adjacent lands unless the ecological function of the adjacent lands has been evaluated and it has been demonstrated that there will be no negative impacts on the natural features or on their ecological functions. - 9.
-Development or site alteration is not permitted without Council approval of a Zoning By-law Amendment, Site Plan, or other appropriate planning approval authority, including the LRCA.
+Development or site alteration is not permitted without Council approval of a Zoning By-law Amendment, Site Plan, or other appropriate approval authority, including the LRCA.
 Council may require an Environmental Impact Study (EIS) and/or a sub-watershed study and/or a geotechnical study be completed, subject to the comments of the appropriate agencies. - 10.
 The scale and the contents of the required studies shall be determined at the time the development is proposed.
 The scope of the adjacent lands may be increased/decreased, depending on the feature and the nature of the proposed development.
 This determination shall be made in consultation with the appropriate agencies at the time the development is proposed.